The work of a freelance writer is much more than the writing itself.

 In the meantime, here’s what you can do:

-Share with me your ideas how to get blog traffic on your site by commenting below.
+Share with me your ideas on how to generate blog traffic by commenting below.

-As mentioned earlier, take the opportunity of using your post as places where readers and authors converge to share their ideas.
+As mentioned before, take the opportunity of using your post as places where readers and authors converge to share their ideas.

 On that note, I hope to see your comments below!